bedrocksystems/BRiCk/doc/sphinx/features.rst

 |project| also extends the C++ standard in limited ways to make low-level program verification possible.
 For example, interoperation with assembly, sharing data across address spaces, etc.
 We believe that our extensions are conservative and characterize the way that low-level programmers rely on compilers to work.

+.. [#weak-mem] We plan to support weak memory C++ in the future based on other work in Iris.